Nitin-31121999/E-Commerce-sales-Dashboard/README.md

-# ShivShakti E-commerce Store Power BI Project
+# E-commerce Store Power BI Project

-Welcome to the ShivShakti E-commerce Store Power BI project repository!
+Welcome to the E-commerce Store Power BI project repository!
 This project provides a comprehensive analysis of sales and profitability insights derived from the data of our esteemed e-commerce platform.

 ## Data Acquisition Challenges